 - Rest no more than 30 seconds between exercises.

+- One-Arm Row (Strengthens the back, biceps, and back of the shoulder) Place a chair in front of you with its back to the left, out of the way.
+Holding a dumbbell in your right hand, stand with your right foot on the floor and your left knee resting on the seat of the chair.
+Lean forward and place your left hand on the seat in front of your left knee.
+Keep your back straight and parallel to the floor and your right knee slightly bent.
 Your right arm should hang straight down.
 Bend your elbow, lifting the dumbbell until your elbow is higher than your back and your hand brushes against your waist.
 Lower the weight slowly back down.
 After completing the reps with your right arm, switch sides.

 - Dumbbell Shoulder Press (Works the front and middle shoulders) Holding a dumbbell in each hand, stand with your feet hip-width apart, knees slightly bent, and abs tucked in.
 Raise your upper arms to shoulder height so that the dumbbells are at ear level.
 Push the dumbbells up and in until the ends of the weights are nearly touching directly over your head.
 Then lower the dumbbells back to ear level.

 - Squat (Works the buttocks, quadriceps, and hamstrings) Hold a dumbbell in each hand or place your hands on your hips or on the tops of your thighs.
 Stand up tall with your abs tight, feet hip-width apart, and your weight slightly back on your heels.
 Sit back and down, as if you're sitting into a chair.
 Don't squat any lower than the point at which your thighs are parallel to the floor, and don't let your knees shoot out in front of your toes.
 Stand back up.